Language SDKs

 Every SDK reimplements the same decrypt path (ECDH P-256 → HKDF-SHA256 →

-AES-256-GCM, AAD-bound to environmentId/NAME) and is tested byte-for-byte
+AES-256-GCM, AAD-bound to environmentId/NAME) and the same reference-expansion

-against a shared fixture generated from the reference implementation, so they all
+rules, and is tested against a shared fixture generated from the reference

-recover identical plaintext.
+implementation, so they all recover identical plaintext.
 See the encryption

 model and the resolve